 The traffickers can be men and women.
 Both use deceit as their weapon of choice.
 The children are trafficked into worse conditions and are forced into illegal activities like labour, making them work in factories and industries in unhygienic environments.
-Girls are forcefully married or traded into prostitution which is also called commercial trafficking.
-It leads to multiple pregnancies in young girls and they also lose their lives.
-The children are also used for the extraction of organs.
+Girls are forcefully married or traded into prostitution, it is called commercial trafficking.
+It leads to multiple pregnancies in young girls, and they may lose their lives.
+Apart from this, the children are used for the extraction of organs.

-There are a few organisations that carry out rescue missions to protect these children from labour and sexual exploitation like Avani in Mumbai, Her Choices Trust in Hyderabad, and Faith Foundation in Shillong.
-These are Non-Government Organizations and the financial support they acquire is also limited but they still manage to provide the necessary rehabilitation resources.
+There are a few organisations that carry out rescue missions to protect the children from labour and sexual exploitation, for example, Avani in Mumbai, Her Choices Trust in Hyderabad, and Faith Foundation in Shillong.
+These are Non-Government Organizations, and the financial support they acquire is also limited, but they still manage to provide the necessary rehabilitation resources.

 10 Line Speech on Child Trafficking